 If you need to compare single numbers and get a sense of how they differ, Metabase also lets you turn multiple Number charts into a bar chart.
 To do this, follow the same process outlined above.
 While editing a dashboard, click “edit data” on the Number chart of your choice and then select the other saved question(s) you’d like to see represented on the bar chart.
 (At Metabase, we use this to create simple funnel visualizations.)

-If you’re creating a new question in the query builder, you can also view the result as a multi-series visualization.
-To do this you’ll need to add two dimensions to your question and use an aggregation that isn’t just “raw data.”
+If you’re creating a new question you can also view the result as a multi-series visualization.
+To do this you’ll need to summarize and add two groupings to your question.

 Go forth and start letting your data get to know each other.